 To equip people to understand, embrace, and advocate the values of self-government.

 Good government is no substitute for self-government. – Mohandas K. Gandhi

-We draw from decades of experience to offer unique educational resources to teachers who want their students to explore a more comprehensive representation of political thought — starting with our implementation of the Nolan Chart and the World’s Smallest Political Quiz.
+We draw from decades of experience to offer unique educational resources to teachers who want their students to explore a more comprehensive representation of political thought and social philosophy — starting with our implementation of the Nolan Chart and the World’s Smallest Political Quiz.
 In short, there’s far more to political philosophy than “Team Red” or “Team Blue.”